vikpande/myreads/README.md

 * Now run the folowing command on your terminal to pull all your build dependencies:

 ```
-"yarn build" pr "npm run build"
+"yarn build" or "npm run build"
 ```

 The above command "builds the app" for production and saves it in the build folder locally.
 The command also bundles React in production mode and optimizes the build for a good performance.
 The build is minified and the filenames include the hashes.

-Voila !
+VOILA !!
 Your app is now ready to be deployed!.

 You can now go to the deployment step and skip the following "yarn eject" command.But it might be worth a read to know why its in there.

 WARNING: Before you run the next command on your terminal, please read the instructions:

-* `run the following on yoru terminal to eject:
+* Run the following on your terminal to eject:

 ```
 "yarn eject" or "npm run eject"